NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] If NumberofReturnRegisters not provided and return ducts are present, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_, rounded up to the nearest integer if needed.
   .. [#] BlowerFanHeatBtuh should only be provided when calculating design loads for HVAC equipment whose performance data has not been adjusted for blower heat.
          When provided, it can be calculated according to Manual J Section 25 or the default of 1707 Btu/hr (500 W) can be used.
+  .. [#] If one or more DefaultTableDuctLoad are provided, additional inputs are required as described below and are used with the ACCA Manual J Default Duct Factor Tables to calculate duct design loads.
+         If not provided, duct design loads are calculated using distribution system efficiency (DSE) calculations from `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_.
   .. [#] ConditionedFloorAreaServed required only when duct surface area is defaulted (i.e., ``AirDistribution/Ducts`` are present without ``DuctSurfaceArea`` child elements).

 Additional information is entered in each ``DuctLeakageMeasurement``.